Installation security hints

 Setting file permissions on a self-managed Linux system

-If you're managing your web server and operating system configuration (you are the owner of the physical server or are renting a virtual server on which you have root access), you can follow the following the recommendations from below.
+If you're managing your web server and operating system configuration (you are the owner of the physical server or are renting a virtual server on which you have root access), you may consider the following recommendations from below.

 You can first set the owner and group of your LimeSurvey files so that it will ease the file permissions setup.
 A possible strategy is to set the owner of the LimeSurvey files to your personal username, and the group of the LimeSurvey files to the web server group.
 Usually, this web server group only contains the web server account (and possibly another webmaster account).
 For instance, if your username is 'myaccount' and the webserver user is 'apache' in the 'apache' group, then, from a shell access, you can use the following command:

 $ chown -R myaccount:apache limesurvey/.
-Then set the file and sub-directories permissions.
+Subsequently, set the file and sub-directories permissions.

 For the script to work properly, the write access to some directories is needed: